A-Elbana/SortingAlgos/README.md

 <!-- Disclaimer -->
 ## Disclaimer
 *While this visualization tool demonstrates the steps involved in each sorting algorithm, the actual time taken for the animation to complete should not be considered a direct measure of the algorithm's performance.
 Some algorithms may have visually longer or more complex animations, which can affect the perceived execution time.
-For a true performance comparison, refer to the provided metrics based on computational complexity and operations count, not animation duration.*
+For a true performance comparison, refer to the provided metrics based on computational complexity, not animation duration.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>